eteh1/Flood-Mapping-and-Monitoring-in-Niger-Delta-Nigeria-/README.md

 print(chart);

-Exporting the Results
+Step 11: Export Flood and Non-Flood Data

-The results of the flood mapping are exported as GeoTIFF files for further analysis or integration into GIS platforms.
-The files can be used to create flood hazard maps or for use in early warning systems:
+Export the flood and non-flooded areas as GeoTIFF files for further analysis in GIS software:

 javascript

-Export.image.toDrive({
+// Export the flooded area as a TIFF file Export.image.toDrive({
   image: floodedArea,
   description: 'FloodedArea_TIFF',